-Where aggravated circumstances are not found, to adopt, modify, or reject the case plan.
+Where aggravated circumstances are not found, to determine whether the best interest of the child is served by adopting, modifying, or rejecting the case plan.
 This includes cases where the child was placed in the custody of the Department or cases where the child was placed at home under the supervision of the Department.
-(Where aggravated circumstances are found, see Permanency Hearing - Aggravated Circumstances Bench Card.)1
+(Where aggravated circumstances are found, see Permanency Hearing - Aggravated Circumstances Bench Cards.)1